KoryNunn/gaffa-flow/README.md

 ### cancel

-Binding the when changed to a truthy vallue will cancel the flow
+Binding that, when changed to a truthy value, cancels the flow.

 ## Properties !(instanceof Gaffa.Property)